Maliha20/the-giving-plate-server/README.md

 ## Contribution

-At Serving Smiles, we welcome contributions from the open-source community to help improve and enhance our platform.
+At The Giving Plate, we welcome contributions from the open-source community to help improve and enhance our platform.
 Here are a few ways you can contribute:

 - **Bug Reports:** If you come across any issues or bugs while using our platform, please report them using our issue tracker on GitHub.
 This will help us identify and fix the issues quickly.